 There are two parts to combating this: business IT teams should implement a strong web filter to block malicious webpages from their searches, and the website owner must do their due diligence to protect their website against compromise.

 But how do websites host malicious URLs without noticing?
 Well, the most common way to hide where content really originates—responsible for obfuscating over 96% of malicious URLs—is with the use of URL link modifiers/shorteners.
 In essence, URL shorteners redirect the user to a page with a longer URL—hiding the URL of the target page until the user has already landed on it.

 These target pages could host numerous different threats.

-The following table shows the most commonly blocked malicious domains in Q4 2020, as discovered by WatchGuard’s DNSWatch tool, along with the type of threat each domain contained and the number of hits they received.
+The following table shows the most commonly blocked malicious domains as discovered by WatchGuard’s DNSWatch tool, along with the type of threat each domain contained and the number of hits they received.
 Note that you should not visit any of the domains listed in this table; doing so will put you at risk of falling victim to a cyberattack.
 As WatchGuard have in their original report, we’ve put a bracket around a full stop in each link, e.g., “www[.]”, to make the links unclickable.

 As the table above shows, malware and phishing are two of the most common threat types currently being hosted online.
 Let’s take a look at each of those in a little more detail.

 As well as hosting malware in webpage downloads, bad actors can hack into free public Wi-Fi networks and use that access to install malware remotely onto devices connected to those networks without a VPN.